 48 hours before

-• You should not take anti-dizziness medication.
-Please ask your GP if it is safe for you to stop taking these.
+• You should not take anti-dizziness medication during this period.
+Please ask your GP if it is safe for you to stop taking these medications.
+If you are unable to stop taking your anti-dizziness medication, then please contact Hearing Services.

-• Do not drink any alcohol or take any recreational drugs.
+• Do not drink any alcohol or take any recreational drugs during this period.

 On the day of your appointment

-• No smoking for 3 hours before the test.
+• Do not smoke or vape for 3 hours before the test.

-Failure to do the above will affect the reliability and accuracy of results.
+Failure to do the above will affect the reliability and accuracy of the test results.

 What should I expect?